Skip to content

 Governance and assessment frameworks that provide structure for how architecture work is organized, evaluated, and classified:

-• TOGAF (https://meta.linked.archi/togaf/onto#) — the most widely adopted EA framework.
-Content metamodel (36 entity types), ADM phase taxonomy, 60 viewpoints organized by phase, 8 stakeholder roles, and 5 deliverable templates with SPARQL queries.
+• TOGAF (https://meta.linked.archi/togaf/onto# · Guide) — the most widely adopted EA framework.
+Enterprise Metamodel available in both TOGAF 10 (36 entity types incl.
+Business Capability, Value Stream) and TOGAF 9.2 (36 entity types).
+ADM phase taxonomy, 60 viewpoints organized by phase, 8 stakeholder roles, and 5 deliverable templates with SPARQL queries.

 • DoDAF (https://meta.linked.archi/dodaf/onto#) — U.S. Department of Defense Architecture Framework.
 Data-centric approach with 8 viewpoints containing 52 models.
 22 entity classes, 10 relationship types.
 Mandated for defense architecture descriptions.

-• UAF (https://meta.linked.archi/uaf/onto#) — Unified Architecture Framework.
+• UAF (https://meta.linked.archi/uaf/onto# · Guide) — Unified Architecture Framework.
 OMG standard that unifies DoDAF, MODAF, and NAF concepts into a single framework for defense and systems engineering.

 • ADMIT (https://meta.linked.archi/admit/onto#) — 20 design forces organized as a systematic checklist for architecture decision-making.
 Forces cover business, operations, security, cost, integration, simplicity, and more.
 Modeled as owl:Class rdfs:subClassOf ad:Force for direct use with the decisions extension.